Yandex Cloud

 terraform apply

-2. Confirm creating the service account: type yes in the terminal and press Enter.
+2. Confirm creating the service account by typing yes in the terminal and pressing Enter.

-The service account will then be created.
-You can check the new service account using the management console or this CLI command:
+This will create the service account.
+You can check it using the management console or this CLI command:

 yc iam service-account list